daz4126/surge/README.md

 })
 ```

-You can add `data-reactive` and `data-action` attributes to dynamically created HTML to create fully interactive web pages.
+You can add `id`s and `data-action` attributes to dynamically created HTML to create fully interactive web pages.

+**See the To Do List example below for this in action**

 ### `$.element.prepend`